 The UN Global Compact enjoys the support of the UN General Assembly and has additionally been recognized in a number of other inter-governmental contexts, including by the G8.
-On 1 December 2011, the UN General Assembly renewed and expanded the mandate of the Global Compact Office and the UN office that supports the initiative in its Resolution "Towards Global Partnerships" (A/RES/66/223).
+On 6 December 2013, the UN General Assembly renewed the mandate of the Global Compact Office and the UN office that supports the initiative in its Resolution "Towards global partnerships: A principle-based approach to enhanced cooperation between the United Nations and all relevant partners" (A/C.2/68/L.24).

 Among other things, this Resolution recognizes “the vital role the UN Global Compact Office continues to play with regard to strengthening the capacity of the United Nations to partner strategically with the private sector.”
 It states that the Global Compact’s activities are “in accordance with its General Assembly mandate to advance United Nations values and responsible business practices within the United Nations system and among the global business community”.